jengalas/thesurveystation-jekyll/_drafts/2024-12-02-magnetic-stations-part-3.md

 >
 > Vane on steeple of Congregational Church .................................
 86 31.6 west of south

+So far we've determined that:

+1. It's likely that the old fair grounds were at the site of the current-day Fairground Road.
+2. The former house of Senator Eugene Hale was somewhere on the high spot north-northwest of the fair grounds.
+We suspect somewhere on Maddocks Avenue, although the nearby, suspiciously-named Hale Place is another slight possibility (I say slight because assuming we have the correct location of the entrance road to the fair grounds, the bearing doesn't line up).
+3. The two churches referred to in the description are still in place, and bearings taken from the points cross near the fairgrounds road.
+4. We have no idea what the "brown house" might have been and if it's still standing.

 {% include simple-map.html map_id="1" latitude="44.543507" longitude="-68.413275" zoom="15" marker_name="Magnetic Station" height="490px" width="100%" %}